peterbecich/BannoDemo/README.md

 1. Start SBT in `BannoDemo/`
 1. Run `test` in SBT
 1. Run `docker` in SBT to produce the Docker image `peterbecich/bannodemo:latest`
-1. Exit SBT and change directory to `BannoDemo/ops/`
+1. Exit SBT
 1. Proceed to start the Compose application

 ## Start Docker Compose

+1. Change directory to `BannoDemo/ops/`
 1. Run `docker-compose up` to start the demonstration and log to the terminal, or `docker-compose up -d` to start the demonstration and free the terminal
 1. Visit [http://localhost/stats](http://localhost/stats)